f-bader/TokenTacticsV2/README.md

 * Added `IssuedAt`, `NotBefore`, `ExpirationDate` and `ValidForHours` in `ConvertFrom-JWTtoken` output in human readable format
 * Refactored the codebase to have less redudant code and make it easier to extend

+### 0.3.0 (2024-01-04)

+* Added new cmdlets `Get-AzureAuthorizationCode` and `Get-AzureTokenFromAuthorizationCode` \
+  Those cmdlets are heavily inspired by [TokenSmith](https://github.com/JumpsecLabs/TokenSmith) maintained by [@gladstomych](https://github.com/gladstomych)
+* Added new cmdlet `Invoke-RefreshToDeviceRegistrationToken` which is a TokenTactics version of the [AADInternals](https://github.com/Gerenios/AADInternals) cmdlet [`Get-AccessTokenForAADJoin`](https://github.com/Gerenios/AADInternals/blob/b23a7845f6dc5ea8c57b10351421a4d00466cd90/AccessToken.ps1#L877)
+* Added v1 endpoint support for `Invoke-RefreshToToken` with the `UseV1Endpoint`.
+This was required to add `Invoke-RefreshToDeviceRegistrationToken`

 ### 0.2.1 (2023-07-21)

 * Support for Linux as a device platform